 Research and Conservation Grants (see guidelines for Educational Grants below)

-You are encouraged to use the following format (which is adapted from that employed by the AOU) for your application.
+You are encouraged to use the following application format (adapted from the AOU).

 Include the following in the body of the proposal

-Include at the top of the first page your name and title, mailing address, e-mail address, institutional affiliation (if any), and the title of your proposal
+1.2.
+Heading – Include at the top of the first page your name and title, mailing address, e-mail address, institutional affiliation (if any), and the title of your proposal.

-No more than 150 words and must be provided in both French and English.
-Bird Protection Quebec may publish this and promote accepted projects on its website, social media or newsletters at its discretion.
+1.3.
+Abstract – 150 words max and in both French and English.
+Bird Protection Quebec may promote accepted projects on its website, social media or newsletters at its discretion.

-Include timelines for expected completion of project steps, graduation date of applicant if applicable, report completion date and publication of results etc.
+1.6.
+Timetable – Include timelines for expected completion of project steps, graduation date of applicant if a student, date to complete report, publication of results etc.

-1.7.1.
-Describe the available facilities (e.g., specialized equipment, labs, and study sites) required for the proposed project and indicate how you have arranged for their use.
+1.7.
+Facilities – Describe the facilities (e.g., specialized equipment, labs, study sites) required for the proposed project and indicate how you have arranged for their use.

 2.1.
 Length: 1 page maximum

 2.2.
 Budget limits: Be reasonable and specific.
 Provide projected costs of necessary materials and expenses, with written estimates where appropriate.
 Note that most amounts awarded for smaller one-year projects are under $3,000.
 Multi-year requests must show budget proposed for each year (3 years maximum).
 It is expected that BPQ will be funding only a portion of a project’s total budget.
 If it becomes necessary to modify the budget once money is awarded, an explanatory email to BPQ is requested.

 2.3.
 Budget item Criteria